Drive to Goldenhammer

-Drive to Goldenhammer is the debut studio album by British alternative country band Divorce.
+Drive to Goldenhammer is the debut studio album by the British alternative country band Divorce.
 It was released digitally on 7 March 2025, via Gravity and Capitol.
 The deluxe version of the album was released on 27 August 2025.

 Background

 Preceded by the band's 2023 Heady Metal EP, Drive to Goldenhammer incorporates elements of chamber pop, indie rock, electronic, folk, and country, and centers on the themes of introspection, personal growth, and vulnerability.
 It was written and recorded in a studio in Wiltshire and on a farm in North Yorkshire, and produced by Australian producer and engineer Catherine Marks.

 "All My Freaks" was released as the first single of the album on 23 September 2024.
 Alongside a deluxe version of the album, "Wendolene" was released as the second single on 27 August 2025.
 The deluxe version encompasses material including demo tracks, sessions for BBC Radio and new songs including "Wendolene", "O Calamity", and "Chip".